superbrothers/kubernetes-docs/kubectl_apply_edit-last-applied.md

 Edit the latest last-applied-configuration annotations of resources from the default editor.

- The edit-last-applied command allows you to directly edit any API resource you can retrieve via the command line tools.
+ The edit-last-applied command allows you to directly edit any API resource you can retrieve via the command-line tools.
 It will open the editor defined by your KUBE_EDITOR, or EDITOR environment variables, or fall back to 'vi' for Linux or 'notepad' for Windows.
 You can edit multiple objects, although changes are applied one at a time.
-The command accepts filenames as well as command line arguments, although the files you point to must be previously saved versions of resources.
+The command accepts file names as well as command-line arguments, although the files you point to must be previously saved versions of resources.

  The default format is YAML.
 To edit in JSON, specify "-o json".